The Terror of the Tongs: Plot

 Sale continues to investigate the Tong, who eventually kidnap and torture him, wanting to know what he knows.
 Sale is rescued by the Beggar, another member of the resistance.
 A beaten Sale is brought home to the care of Lee, who is developing feelings for him.
 While recovering, Sale starts a relationship with Lee.

 The Beggar eventually visits Sale and offers him a choice: if Sale only cares about his own life, he should leave China; if he cares about bringing down the tongs, he should stay in Hong Kong, where he most likely will be the target of another ceremonial killing.
 If Sale survives the attack on his own, in front of a crowd of onlookers, that might be the spark of rebellion the Beggar needs to rile up the people against the Tong.
 Sale decides to stay and fight.

 The night the hit on Sale is to be fulfilled, Lee suspects something sinister is going on and rushes to the port to save him.
 She ends up sacrificing herself to save Sale, who shoots her assassin down in front of dozens of onlookers.
 The Beggar takes advantage of this moment and incites a revolution against the Tong.
 The enraged crowd eventually reaches the headquarters of the Red Dragon Tong's Hong Kong division, wanting to kill its leader, Chung King.
-Before they can do so, Chung King immolates himself, hoping his ancestors will not be disappointed in him.
+Before they can do so, Chung King, hoping his ancestors will not be disappointed in him, is stabbed to death by his assistant.